Skip to content

 Parameters

-filter? string
+filter?: string

 Returns

-createIndex(column, options?): Promise\<void>
+abstract createIndex(column, options?): Promise<void>

 Create an index to speed up queries.